Cornwall Celtics

 The Cornwall Celtics are Junior "B" box lacrosse team from Cornwall, Ontario, Canada.
 The Celtics play in the OLA Junior B Lacrosse League.

 History

 The Cornwall Celtics joined the OLA-B in 2006 with the Hamilton Bengals.
-These two teams are just 2 more teams in a huge expansion of the OLA-B in recent years.
-Their first season was a good start for such a competitive level of play.
-They first game was a 15–7 loss to the Gloucester Griffins on April 22, 2006.
+These two teams are a part of the expansion of the OLA-B in recent years.
+Their first game was a 15–7 loss to the Gloucester Griffins on April 22, 2006.
 On May 6, 2006, the Celtics picked up their first win against the Milton Mavericks, 6–5.
-The Celtics did not make the playoffs in their first season, but that is to be expected in such a large lacrosse league.
+The Celtics did not make the playoffs in their first season.